AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 `make test`

+We can clean the build and remove all generated files with:

+`make clean`

+### Install and Uninstall the Project

+The project can be installed on most linux systems with:

 `sudo make install`

+We can uninstall the libraries with:

+`sudo make uninstall`

 ## Use
 Please continue on to the [Use] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/use) section of the documentation to see example uses of the library.